whamcloud/Online-Help/README.md

-# Manager for Lustre* 4.0.0 Online Help
+# Manager for Lustre* 4.0.0 Help Docs

 ### Table of Contents